martinchapman/blog/_posts/2025-09-12-google-the-answer.md

 They can though, of course, perform other (more sophisticated) functions, such as acting as a sounding board for solutions that are already known to be correct.

 [^1]: Message boards and generative AI are framed as knowledge bases with caution, as there is obviously the chance that both (especially the latter) will provide incorrect information.

+[^2]: For a good overview of how language models actually work, see the excellent explanation [here](https://youtu.be/XZJc1p6RE78?si=iJflfj0UixpmRSlI&t=155) (contained within an equally interesting wider topic).